microsoft/BotFramework-WebChat/HOOKS.md

 }) => React.Element
 ```

 This function is for rendering an activity and its attachments inside a React element.
-Because of the parent-child, the caller will need to pass a render function for attachment to create a render function for activity.
-When rendering activity, the caller will need to pass `activity` and `timestampClassName`.
+Because of the parent-child relationship, the caller will need to pass a render function in order for the attachment to create a render function for the activity.
+When rendering the activity, the caller will need to pass `activity` and `timestampClassName`.
 This function is a composition of `activityRendererMiddleware`, which is passed as a prop.

 ## `useRenderAttachment`